Ling Tan

-Tan Mang Ling (born 9 October 1974 in Kuala Lumpur), usually credited as Ling Tan, is a Malaysian model of Chinese descent, based in New York City.
-The first supermodel from Southeast Asia, she participated in hundreds of fashion shows and has been captured by top fashion photographers such as Richard Avedon, who photographed Tan for the Pirelli Calendar in 1997.
+Tan Mang Ling (born 9 October 1974), usually credited as Ling Tan, is a Malaysian model based in New York City.
+She has participated in hundreds of fashion shows and has been captured by top fashion photographers such as Richard Avedon, who photographed Tan for the Pirelli Calendar in 1997.

 Early life

 Tan was born and raised in Kuala Lumpur, Malaysia and is of Chinese ancestry.
 She has a younger sister who is also a model.
 Her father was a taxi driver and her mother a seamstress.
 She was educated in a Chinese school and speaks four varieties of Chinese as well as Malay and English.
 Tan also studied art and design before beginning her career as a model.

 Discovered and career beginnings

 Her first big break came when she was discovered at a small fashion show while waiting for a friend in a hotel lobby, by an advertising executive.
 Tan then appeared in an ad campaign for Tiger Beer.
 European and American designers showing their collections in Malaysia encouraged her to move to New York City.